proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/07_How_To_Change_The_World_With_One_Pitch_Workbook.md

 **Analysis:** This reveals the ethical foundation of influential communication.
 When you're attached to outcomes, you unconsciously manipulate.
 When you're focused on serving, you authentically connect.
 People can feel the difference even if they can't articulate it.
 Attachment creates transactional energy; non-attachment creates transformational energy.

-**Connection to Nobody Will Pay:** Just as Bitcoin succeeds by removing the ability to inflate (constraint creates value), pitching succeeds by removing attachment to outcomes (constraint creates influence).
+**Via Negativa Connection:** Just as Bitcoin succeeds by removing the ability to inflate (constraint creates value), pitching succeeds by removing attachment to outcomes (constraint creates influence).

 ---